jjatria/AI-FANN/README.md

 This distribution provides native bindings for the Fast Artificial Neural Network library (FANN).
-The aim of the library is to be easy to use, which makes it a good entrypoint and suitable for working on machine learning prototypes.
+The aim of the library is to be easy to use, which makes it a good entry point and suitable for working on machine learning prototypes.

 Creating networks, training them, and running them on input data can be done